toamitrawat/cibil-error-monitor/README.md

    ./scripts/produce-sample.sh
    ```

+## Documentation
+- High-level architecture & design: `docs/OVERVIEW.md`
+- Quick start checklist: `docs/QUICKSTART.md`
+- Configuration reference: `docs/CONFIGURATION.md`

 ## Notes
-- The project uses a global grouping (single key) to compute error rate across all messages.
-If you want per-product or per-client metrics, change grouping key accordingly.
+- The topology intentionally forces a single partition (key=`ALL`) to guarantee exactly one writer instance.
+Adjust if you need parallelism.
-- For production, consider persisting circuit breaker state in a compacted Kafka topic or distributed store for multi-instance safety.
+- For multi-instance breaker visibility, you may externalize breaker state to a compacted topic or a shared cache.

 ## Persistence Layer (Spring Data JDBC)
 Originally set up with Spring Data JPA / Hibernate, the project now uses Spring Data JDBC for a simpler, more explicit data model: